 Make The Blood Orange Olive Oil: Place the remaining one whole orange in a food processor or blender along with the remaining 1 cup of extra virgin olive oil and blend until the mixture is very smooth, about 1 minute.

-Serve as is or topped with a dollop of whipped cream, a sprinkle of powdered sugar mixed with a pinch of cardamom, or with a scoop of gelato.
+Serve as is or topped with a dollop of whipped cream, a sprinkle of powdered sugar mixed with a pinch of cardamom, or a scoop of gelato.

 Connect With Salt & Wind Travel